 This species prefers the arid regions within its range.
 Womas are usually associated with areas of sand and spinifex but can also be found in grassland and in more rocky areas.
 This is an extreme environment with huge variation in temperature from day to night.

 Womas have a large distribution in the Australian interior, occurring in the interior portions of New South Wales, Queensland, Northern Territory, South Australia and Western Australia.
 There are two other possibly disjunct populations of Aspidites ramsayi.
 In Western Australia there is a population along the coastal portions of the Pilbara and the Kimberley.
 The second possibly disjunct population is that of the rare southwestern woma.
 The southwestern population extends from the coastal areas of the southern third of Western Australia, eastward to the Nullarbor Plain.
 There is debate as to whether these two populations are in fact isolated or if gene flow occurs between these three areas.

-After quite a bit of work, I have now made most of my lineage records available on this website.
+After quite a bit of work, I have now made most of my lineage records from 2019 available on this website.
 Lineages are recorded in the form of family trees' for each clutch produced in a given year.
 This is without a doubt the largest such repository of lineage information on carpet pythons online and it is my hope that this effort with raise the bar for record keeping within this species group.
 Have a look and tell me what you think!